Journey of Generosity

-Attend an open Online JOG with people from across the country
+- Attend a one-day Zoom training with others from across the country

-How long is a Journey of Generosity Facilitator Training?
+How Do I Become a Journey of Generosity Facilitator?